-Facilities / Maintenance / Repair salaries in Zimbabwe range from 54,800 ZWD per month (starting average salary) to 323,000 ZWD per month (maximum average salary, actual maximum is higher).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries in Facilities / Maintenance / Repair in Zimbabwe range from 54,800 ZWD (starting average salary) to 323,000 ZWD (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

-Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of people working in Facilities / Maintenance / Repair are earning less than 104,000 ZWD while 75% of them are earning more than 104,000 ZWD.
-Also from the diagram, 75% of people working in Facilities / Maintenance / Repair are earning less than 165,000 ZWD while 25% are earning more than 165,000 ZWD.
+Two values that are highly correlated with the median are the 25th and 75th percentiles.
+By examining the salary distribution diagram, it is possible to determine that 25% of individuals employed in Facilities / Maintenance / Repair in Zimbabwe earn less than 104,000 ZWD, while 75% of them earn more.
+Additionally, the diagram reveals that 75% of individuals earn less than 165,000 ZWD, while 25% earn more than that.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.

 As you hit the ten years mark, the salary increases by 21% and an additional 14% for those who have crossed the 15 years mark.

 Those figures are presented as guidelines only.
 The numbers become more significant if you consider one job title at a time.

 It is well known that higher education equals a bigger salary, but how much more money can a degree add to your income?

 We compared the salaries of professionals at the same level but with different college degree levels across many jobs in Facilities / Maintenance / Repair in Zimbabwe, below are our findings.